Ashishprashar222/SpaceX/README.md

 you have to type this command :  python manage.py runserver and go to  27.0.0.1:8000 and you can able to see the running project.....

+I Have used HTML, CSS ,Python, Django Framework.